Starting a project with us

 Provide a product that will be continually maintained by specialists (RSEs or similar - us?).

 RSEs will be assigned based on discussion between the researchers, RSEs, and Aalto Scientific Computing (the RSE group).
-Your agreement is with the RSE group, so your RSEs may change (even though we’ll try to avoid this).
+Your agreement is with the RSE group, so your RSEs may change if there is a need (even though we’ll try to avoid this).

 One can hardly do development work without using a good version control system.
 Our first step will be help you start using a version control system, if you are not yet using one, or if you are ensure you are using it optimally.
 If you don’t have a preference, we’ll recommend git and GitHub / Aalto Gitlab.